 Most of these websites entice new members to register for survey sites with eye-catching estimates of how much they can earn per hour.
 It’s commonly suggested you could earn up to $15 per hour, just for sharing your opinions online.
 There have even been reports of survey-takers earning upwards of $35 per hour.

-Perhaps you’re seeking the answer to these questions before you take the leap and begin registering for paid survey websites.
+Perhaps you’re seeking the answer to whether paid surveys are worth it before you take the leap and begin registering for paid survey websites.

 And so you should…